-Contains the list of officers and their terms of office in the group.
-Must meet standards (minimum 2.25 GPA) of the University.
-States the make-up of the executive committee (board or council, the method of their selection, and their term of office.
-Provision for vacancies of officers or other executive members may be included in a section under this article.
+- Contains the list of officers and their terms of office in the group - Must have a cumulative 2.25 or higher GPA for all Northern Arizona University coursework undertaken - The officer must be registered as a full-time student at Northern Arizona University.
+Exceptions may be made for graduate students - States the make-up of the executive committee (board or council, the method of their selection, and their term of office

+- Provision for vacancies of officers or other executive members may be included in a section under this article - Must include a removal process for board/office members.
+An example of a removal process is provided on page \\\\ in the Student Organization Handbook

-Article V - Meetings
+ARTICLE V - MEETINGS

 States the regular meeting time and provisions for calling special meetings.
-If meetings cannot be held regularly, authority to call meetings may be stated here.
+If meetings cannot be held regularly, the authority to call meetings may be stated here

-Article VI - Amendments
+ARTICLE VI - AMENDMENTS

-Process usually requires previous notification; also, a two-thirds or three-fourths affirmative vote of those present and voting, or of those present for its adoption.
+The process usually requires previous notification; also, a two-thirds or three-fourths affirmative vote of those present and voting, or of those present for its adoption

-Article VII - Ratification
+ARTICLE VII - RATIFICATION

-May or may not be necessary.
-If more than a majority of those present is desired, a special article should be included.
+It may or may not be necessary.
+A special article should be included if more than a majority of those present is desired